 Andrew Teacher: And how workable is this within cities?
-I mean, cities like London, have a lot of squares.
-There are lots of squares that were originally created to be the lungs of the city and that is one of the defining factor, certainly of London.
+Cities like London have a lot of squares.
+There are lots of squares that were originally created to be the lungs of the city and that is one of the defining factors, certainly of London.
 And it’s one of the things that you notice if you go to Manchester, there isn’t much green space in the city.
 So in thinking and applying this, how could the real estate sector look to do this?
 Particularly on the resi side of things – how could they look to apply that kind of thinking into more urban clusters?

 Tom Hill: I suppose I would separate this question out from the explicit biodiversity net gain angle and maybe talk about it a little bit more generally.
-But on the on the more general side, I actually think if you go to compare to other cities, say, within Europe, and so on, like London, for example, and some of the UK cities that are actually relatively green, and have quite large parks compared to many cities around the world.
-And there’s a relatively large amount of public green space within our cities.
-And one of the environmental positives that has risen through the COVID period is a greater focus on the livability of streets and areas.
+But on the more general side, I actually think if you go to compare to other cities, say, within Europe, and so on, like London, for example, and some of the UK cities that are actually relatively green, and have quite large parks compared to many cities around the world, there’s a relatively large amount of public green space within our cities.
+And one of the environmental positives that has risen through the COVID period is a greater focus on the liveability of streets and areas.
 So you’ve seen a movement towards having more pedestrian zones within streets, and also, a lot of councils and local authorities have invested quite heavily in increasing and improving tree cover within city areas.
-And that has a number of benefits, both in terms of actual livability of those areas, but also things like the cooling of buildings and, actually providing, essentially psychological benefits to the people who live there.
-Now to return slightly to the biodiversity angle, obviously, the ability to do biodiversity net gain, within cities, is more limited, however, often on the development sites themselves, the existing biodiversity will be fairly limited in cities anyway.
+And that has a number of benefits, both in terms of actual liveability of those areas, but also things like the cooling of buildings and, actually providing psychological benefits to the people who live there.
+Now to return slightly to the biodiversity angle, obviously the ability to do biodiversity net gain within cities is more limited, however, often on the development sites themselves, the existing biodiversity will be fairly limited in cities anyway.
 And that’s where the offset angle comes in, and where essentially investing in offset in other areas comes into the process.

 Andrew Teacher: And do you think we’ll start to see genuine innovation in how we build homes?
-Because again, if we’re thinking about that biodiversity net gain and thinking about broader impact.
-Clearly, if we started using a lot less concrete that would create a lot more of a positive impact than, you know, 1000 years of offset.
+Because again, if we’re thinking about that biodiversity net gain and thinking about broader impact, if we started using a lot less concrete that would create a lot more of a positive impact than say 1000 years of offset.

 Andrew Teacher: We haven’t made any progress really, have we?
-I mean, you know, we’ve kind of resisted the full scale shift into nuclear, which, let’s face it, you could argue has been the only game in town in terms of moving us to decarbonize the grid, quickly.
+We’ve resisted the full scale shift into nuclear, which, let’s face it, you could argue has been the only game in town in terms of moving us to decarbonize the grid, quickly.
 And then when you think about things like housing, you’ve had standards that have been lobbied against by many of the main developers.
 The standards that we’re looking at bringing in now on housing were promoted 10 years ago.

 Tom Hill: In my view we have made progress, if you look at the emissions that the UK is having now compared to 1990, progress has been made, particularly within the sectors I just mentioned.
 And in other sectors in construction progress has also been made.
 However, what’s clear is that the current policy trajectory of where we’re headed, is not enough.
 It’s quite a long way to get on the net zero track.
 So policy will need to be tightened going forwards.